Shiva: Forms and depictions

-Shiva is often depicted as embodying attributes of ambiguity and paradox.
-His depictions are marked by the opposing themes including fierceness and innocence.
-This duality can be seen in the diverse epithets attributed to him and the rich tapestry of narratives that delineate his persona within Hindu mythology.
+According to Gavin Flood, "Shiva is a god of ambiguity and paradox," whose attributes include opposing themes, including fierceness and innocence.
+This ambiguity can also be seen in the diverse epithets attributed to him and the rich tapestry of narratives that delineate his persona within Hindu mythology.

 Destroyer and Benefactor

 Shiva is represented in many aspects.
 Left: Bhairava, the fierce form of Shiva, 16th century Nepal; Right: Shiva as a meditating yogi in Rishikesh.

 In Yajurveda, two contrary sets of attributes for both malignant or terrifying (Sanskrit: ISO) and benign or auspicious (Sanskrit: ISO) forms can be found, leading Chakravarti to conclude that "all the basic elements which created the complex Rudra-Śiva sect of later ages are to be found here".
 In the Mahabharata, Shiva is depicted as "the standard of invincibility, might, and terror", as well as a figure of honour, delight, and brilliance.

 The duality of Shiva's fearful and auspicious attributes appears in contrasted names.
 The name Rudra reflects Shiva's fearsome aspects.
 According to traditional etymologies, the Sanskrit name Rudra is derived from the root rud-, which means "to cry, howl".
 Stella Kramrisch notes a different etymology connected with the adjectival form raudra, which means "wild, of rudra nature", and translates the name Rudra as "the wild one" or "the fierce god".
 R. K. Sharma follows this alternate etymology and translates the name as "terrible".
 Hara is an important name that occurs three times in the Anushasanaparvan version of the Shiva sahasranama, where it is translated in different ways each time it occurs, following a commentorial tradition of not repeating an interpretation.
 Sharma translates the three as "one who captivates", "one who consolidates", and "one who destroys".
 Kramrisch translates it as "the ravisher".
 Another of Shiva's fearsome forms is as ISO "time" and ISO "great time", which ultimately destroys all things.
 The name ISO appears in the Shiva Sahasranama, where it is translated by Ram Karan Sharma as "(the Supreme Lord of) Time".
 Bhairava "terrible" or "frightful" is a fierce form associated with annihilation.
 In contrast, the name ISO, "beneficent" or "conferring happiness" reflects his benign form.
-This name was adopted by the great Vedanta philosopher Adi Shankara (c.
-788), who is also known as Shankaracharya.
 The name ISO (Sanskrit: शम्भु swam-on its own; bhu-burn/shine) "self-shining/ shining on its own", also reflects this benign aspect.